spearse/CwSLive-Installers/README.md

 The iOS version is not yet availble publically, however, you can use the [form here](https://forms.gle/znpgwHb6Era2GiDh9) to request access.
 You will normally receive an providing access to the iOS app and instructions within 48 hours of a request.

-##Staying up to date
+## Staying up to date
-Be sure to watch this repository to receive email updates when new releases become available.
+Be sure to watch this repository on Github to receive email updates when new releases become available.